PiotrSacharuk/data-science-essentials/README.md

 - **Documentation** - Comprehensive docs and examples
 - **Configuration-Driven** - External YAML configuration file for easy customization

-## Future-Ready
+## Future Development

-This structure is designed to scale with your project:
+This structure is designed to support:
+- FastAPI integration for data processing via API
+- Modular data processing pipelines
+- Clear separation of data sources and processors
 - **Team Collaboration** - Clear conventions and documentation
 - **Extensible Design** - Easy to add new components
 - **Maintainable Code** - Clean separation of concerns